Town of Wheatland, Wisconsin

 In comparison, the 2000 Census shows Wheatland had a population of 533 people and a land area of 26.52 square miles [68.7 km²].
 This gives a population density of 19.3 people per square mile [7.45 people/km²]

-NOTE: Be aware that when comparing population density between the 2000 Census and the 2010 Census, there were changes in the sampling area for Wheatland.
-You need to be careful when making such a comparison, the differences are likely to lead to a misleading comparison.
-More information about the changes can be found in the section Census-to-Census Observations ... (see below).
+NOTE: Be aware that when comparing population density between the 2000 and the 2010 Census, there were changes in the sampling area for Wheatland.
+You need to be careful when making such a comparison, the differences are likely to lead to an incorrect comparison.
+More information about these differences can be found in the section Census-to-Census Observations ... (see below).

 Housing Units ...